ddevault/Craft.Net/README.md

 log of all communication on the server, and all packets are logged with a low importance.
 Packet logging is only enabled in DEBUG builds.

+##Structure

+* The Craft.Net.Data library is used for manipulation of Anvil worlds, entities, and various other forms of data in Minecraft.

+* The Craft.Net.Server library is an implementation of the Minecraft 12w32a server protocol.
+  It also contains code to manage and perform updates on worlds.

+* The Craft.Net.Server.Test executable runs a test Craft.Net.Server server and is an example of Craft.Net.Server usage.

 ##Contributing

 If you wish to contribute your own code to Craft.Net, please create a fork.
 You are